robbyriverside/agencia/docs/agencia.md

 name.
 There are a few more features of agents that we will cover.
 But this is all you need to understand to see the simplicity of using agents.

+The template is not just used for generating it's response.
+Go-templates are full programming language.
+This allows templates to hold control logic.
+It may talk more directly to a functional agent and provide it's own set of inputs.
+Prompt templates are usually more focused on what they generate, because that is what gets sent to AI.

 ## 3. Structured vs Unstructured Input

 When AI is able to call a function, that is the unstructured AI/User world calling the structured